wciesialka/sulfurvision/README.md

 * `GOOGLE_CS_CX` should be set to your Search Engine ID.
 * `GOOGLE_CS_KEY` should be set to your Custom Search JSON API Key.

-For more details, visit [Custom Search JSON API: Introduction](https://developers.google.com/custom-search/v1/introduction).
+For more details on the Google Custom Search API, visit [Custom Search JSON API: Introduction](https://developers.google.com/custom-search/v1/introduction).
+For more details on how to set environment variables, [this guide](https://www3.ntu.edu.sg/home/ehchua/programming/howto/Environment_Variables.html) may prove helpful.

 ## Usage